 Caring is central to the practice of nursing (Watson, 1979).
 A caring relationship is one that recognizes the needs of the client and contributes to their well-being first and foremost.
 The relationship recognizes that clients are the experts in the best position to make decisions about their lives when they are active, informed participants in the care process.
 Communication is practiced within caring relationships that demonstrate respect for individual diversity and autonomy.

 Relational practice encompasses the therapeutic nurse-client relationship and relationships among health care providers.
-It is guided by the conscious utilization of relational skills including listening, questioning, empathy, mutuality, reciprocity, self-observation, reflection and a sensitivity to emotional contexts (Ministry of Advanced Education and Skills Development).
+It is guided by the conscious utilization of relational skills including listening, questioning, empathy, mutuality, reciprocity, self-observation, reflection and a sensitivity to emotional contexts (Ministry of Training Colleges and Universities).